snowplow-archive/snowplow.github.com/_posts/2016-01-18-snowplow-objective-c-tracker-0.6.0-released.md

 With the release of XCode 7 we have updated the Tracker as follows:

 * We have fixed a classname collision between `SPUtils` and `WatchKit.framework` ([#228][228])
-* We have handled the deprecatation of OpenIDFA calendar in iOS 8 ([#230][230])
+* We have handled the deprecation of OpenIDFA's calendar in iOS 8 ([#230][230])

 Many thanks to [Jason][iamjason] for bringing both of these issues to our attention!

 <h2><a name="tvos">6. tvOS support</a></h2>

-We have also added the ability to use the Tracker from within a [tvOS] [tvos] application to go with the release of XCode 7.1.
+We have also added the ability to use the Tracker from within a [tvOS] [tvos] application in concert with the release of XCode 7.1.

 Simply add the SnowplowTracker dependency to your podfile as you would normally: